Gary Sinise FoundationGary Sinise Foundation Logo

 Jason Pacheco

-Just three months after arriving in Afghanistan, Pacheco was pinned down in a four-hour firefight with Taliban soldiers.
-Pacheco headed out to conduct a battle damage assessment when he was blindsided by an improvised explosive device.
+Just three months after arriving in Afghanistan, Jason was pinned down in a four-hour firefight with Taliban soldiers.
+Jason headed out to conduct a battle damage assessment when he was blindsided by an improvised explosive device.

 Support Heroes Like Jason